Electric Bikes

 Drymen to Aberfoyle

-16km / 10 miles – from the Drymen Square go past The Clachan and up Old Gartmore Road past the primary school.
-More gradients, but easy and narrow water board and forestry roads.
+16km / 10 miles – from Drymen Square, go past The Clachan and up Old Gartmore Road past the primary school.
+There are more gradients, but easy and narrow water boards and forestry roads.
 Through Gartmore and finally into Aberfoyle along a cycle path.
 Read Guide

 Aberfoyle to Callander